danielplohmann/apiscout/README.rst

 Thanks to Thorsten Jenke and Steffen Enders for their previous endeavours and evaluating a proof-of-concept of this method.
 More thanks to Steffen Enders for his work on the visualization of ApiQR diagrams.
 Also thanks to Ero Carrera for pefile and Elias Bachaalany for the IDA Python AskUsingForm template. :)
+Additionally many thanks to Andrea Garavaglia for his performance benchmarks that lead to drastic speedups in the applied matching!

 Pull requests welcome! :)